syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/HTML%20to%20PDF/Blink/Convert-website-URL-to-PDF-document).

 ## HTML String to PDF

 The Blink rendering engine provides support for converting HTML string to PDF.
 While converting HTML string to PDF, converter provides option to specify the base URL.